Quantifying Local Specialization in Deep Neural Networks: Abstract

 \section{Abstract}

-A neural network is modular to the extent that parts of its computational graph (i.e.\ structure) can be represented as performing some comprehensible subtask relevant to the overall task (i.e.\ functionality).
-Are modern deep neural networks modular?
+A neural network is locally specialized to the extent that parts of its computational graph (i.e.\ structure) can be abstractly represented as performing some comprehensible sub-task relevant to the overall task (i.e.\ functionality).
+Are modern deep neural networks locally specialized?
 How can this be quantified?
-In this paper, we consider the problem of assessing the modularity exhibited by a partitioning of a network's neurons.
+In this paper, we consider the problem of taking a neural network whose neurons are partitioned into clusters, and quantifying how functionally specialized the clusters are.
 We propose two proxies for this: \emph{importance}, which reflects how crucial sets of neurons are to network performance; and \emph{coherence}, which reflects how consistently their neurons associate with features of the inputs.
 To measure these proxies, we develop a set of statistical methods based on techniques conventionally used to interpret individual neurons.
 We apply the proxies to partitionings generated by spectrally clustering a graph representation of the network's neurons with edges determined either by network weights or correlations of activations.
 We show that these partitionings, even ones based only on weights (i.e.\ strictly from non-runtime analysis), reveal groups of neurons that are important and coherent.
-These results suggest that graph-based partitioning can reveal modularity and help us understand how deep neural networks function.
+These results suggest that graph-based partitioning can reveal local specialization and that statistical methods can be used to automatedly screen for sets of neurons that can be understood abstractly.
+Code is available at \href{https://github.com/thestephencasper/local_specialization}{https://github.com/thestephencasper/local\_specialization}.